Andrew Left: DOJ criminal indictment 2024

-On July 25, 2024, prosecutors with the United States Department of Justice issued a 19-count criminal indictment against Left charging securities fraud and lying to federal investigators.
+On July 25, 2024, prosecutors with the United States Department of Justice issued a 19-count criminal indictment against Left, charging securities fraud and lying to federal investigators in United States vs. Andrew Left 24-cr-456 in U.S. District Court for the Central District of California (Los Angeles), although Judge Virginia A. Phillips dismissed the lying to investigators charge before the jury trial began in May 2026.
 Left allegedly took contrary trading positions to his public recommendations to reap quick profits off the stocks he promoted through Citron.
+A judge rejected an effort by Left to dismiss the charges in December 2025.

+On June 1, 2026, Left was found guilty on 13 counts of fraud and other charges; he faces up to 25 years in prison for one count of securities-fraud scheme and up to 20 more for additional counts of securities fraud.
+Sentencing was scheduled for August 31, 2026.
+An appeal is anticipated, or a mistrial request owing to the jury having ruled on the dismissed charge along with active charges.

 SEC civil lawsuit 2024

 On July 26, 2024, the U.S. Securities and Exchange Commission (SEC) filed a civil lawsuit against Andrew Left and Citron Capital, alleging fraud and illegal manipulation of the stock market.
-According to the SEC complaint, he allegedly engaged in a scheme that involved making public recommendations contrary to his private trading positions which netted him $20-million in illicit gains between 2018 and 2023.
+According to the SEC complaint, he allegedly engaged in a scheme that involved making public recommendations contrary to his private trading positions, which netted him some $20 million in illicit gains between 2018 and 2023.
 The SEC also accused that Left shared his planned announcements with at least two hedge funds in advance, receiving a portion of their trading profits in return.

-In a response to the SEC allegations against his client, Left's lawyer said "You have no duty to the market to disclose your private trading intentions."
+In a response to the SEC allegations against his client, Left's lawyer said, "You have no duty to the market to disclose your private trading intentions."